Now, you want to figure out the answer to the question: Which are the best sewing machine brands and which are the worst?

 The Brother ensures that they use more plastic in their sewing machine parts so that their sewing machines are portable and light-weight.
 However, this makes them a little less durable and robust.

-The Janome brand first started as the Pine sewing machine brand in 1921 and was later re-branded into Janome in the year 1954.
+The Janome brand first started as the Pine sewing machine brand in 1921 and was later re-branded into Janome in 1954.
 The meaning of the word Janome is the snake’s eye in Japanese.

 This name was given to the company based on its new design of the round bobbin.